 All of these validation issues must be resolved in the sheet (or have their rows deleted) before you can proceed to user creation.
 Once all email addresses have been determined valid, you will be able to proceed to the Generate new passwords step, where you can generate passwords directly in the Sheet, or via a "memory-friendly" rules.

-For younger students it's generally preferable not to force a password change.
+For younger students, it's generally preferable not to force a password change.
 This can be accomplished by setting a blank value in the Sheet.
-User Gopher will also allow distribution of multiple passwords to a single point of contact via a "printer friendly" email.
+Gopher for Users will also allow distribution of multiple passwords to a single point of contact via a "printer friendly" email.